 Brendon Randall-Myers is a Brooklyn-based composer and guitarist.
 Described as “fiercely aggressive but endlessly compelling” (The San Francisco Chronicle) and "intricate and dynamic" (I Care If You Listen), and "massive in its impact" (Sarasota Herald-Tribune), his music conceives of sound as an autonomous, palpable presence, created by the physical endurance and athleticism of performers, and amplified via extended techniques, psychoacoustics, and technology.
-His creative output manifests this presence in large-scale, long-term, stylistically diverse projects, tailored to the specific characteristics of collaborators, performance spaces, and communities, and drawing on his experiences as a former sub-elite distance runner and performer of punk, metal, folk, pop, jazz, noise, and classical music.
+His creative output manifests this presence in large-scale, long-term, stylistically diverse projects, tailored to the specific characteristics of collaborators, performance spaces, and communities, and draws on his experiences as a former sub-elite distance runner and performer of punk, metal, folk, pop, jazz, noise, and classical music.

 Brendon is the co-founder of Invisible Anatomy, a composer/performer ensemble described as “sometimes haunting sometimes hilarious and consistently mesmerizing ” (I Care If You Listen) and “otherworldly and uncanny” (The Village Voice); and Marateck, “a gripping math-rock band...[that] manages to wring out everything that its guitar-bass-drums instrumentation (traditionally) has to offer, while still remaining focussed and direct” (Tone Madison).